HIS life is dedicated to making people feel better, but this time GP Roger Sutton took it one step further and saved a life.

 ‘As a GP, I have seen just how important organ donation is and how many lives have been saved through transplants.’

-Dr Sutton, who practices at Staunton Surgery, in Civic Centre Road, Havant, had the operation in 2011, but only met Tom this year, after the pair exchanged letters through their transplant co-ordinators.
+Dr Sutton had the operation in 2011, but only met Tom this year, after the pair exchanged letters through their transplant co-ordinators.

 Tom had suffered from a rare type of kidney disease, atypical haemolytic uraemic syndrome since the age of five.
 It causes kidney failure together with high blood pressure.

-She said: ‘Our lives have changed so much – it’s hard to believe.
+His mum Vicky said: ‘Our lives have changed so much, it’s hard to believe.

 ‘Before the transplant, we had to wait for Tom to come off the machine so we could get together and open our presents around the Christmas tree.